 Originality: Contributions should be original and not published or submitted for publication in any other journal, electronic or otherwise.

 Referencing Style: APA 6th.
-For further information have a look at the APA Style website.
+For further information visit the APA Style website.

 Abstract & Keywords: